Cpt-Umi/Password-Manager/README.md

 # Password-Manager
-Password manager in React and Node with MySQL
+Password manager in React and Node with MySQL.
-Client Branch contains the Frontend
+Client Branch contains the Frontend.
-Server contains the Backend
+Server contains the Backend.